Mandocello: Construction

 Mandocello construction is similar to the mandolin: the mandocello body may be constructed with a bowl-shaped back according to designs of the 18th-century Vinaccia school, or with a flat (arched) back according to the designs of Gibson Guitar Corporation popularized in the United States in the early 20th century.
 The scale of the mandocello is longer than that of the mandolin.
 Gibson examples have a scale length of 24.75 in but flat-back designs have appeared with both significantly shorter and longer scale lengths (27"/68.58 cm on some Vega mandocellos).
 Bowl-back instruments may have a shorter scale length, on the order of 22.5" (about 57 cm).

 The internal bracing also bears some similarity to the mandolin.
 Gibson's mandocellos were typically constructed with a single transverse brace on the top just below the oval soundhole.
 Modern builders also use X-bracing.

 As is typical of the mandolin family, mandocellos can be found with either a single oval soundhole or a pair of "F" soundholes.

 These instruments typically have between 18 and 22 frets; concert bowl-back instruments may have more frets permitting virtuoso passage work in the upper register.

 Layout of strings

 The mandocello generally has four courses of two strings each.
-Because of the heavy gauge of the lowest course, some folk mandocello players remove one of the C strings to prevent rattling while playing fortissimo, or use lighter gauge strings so that the 2 C Strings don't rattle.
+Because of the heavy gauge of the lowest course, some folk mandocello players remove one of the C strings to prevent rattling while playing fortissimo, or use lighter gauge strings so that the two C strings do not rattle.

-There are 10-string/5-course mandocellos, containing an additional course of strings above the 1st (highest) course, sometimes termed a liuto cantabile or liuto moderno, although these instruments remain technically mandocellos.
+There are 10-string/5-course mandocellos, containing an additional course of strings above the first (highest) course, sometimes termed a liuto cantabile or liuto moderno, although these instruments remain technically mandocellos.